erniedotson/dotfiles/README.md

 - checkout the files to `$HOME`
   - If existing dotfiles are found, they will be copied to `~/.dotfiles-backup/`
 - update `~/.bashrc` and `~.zshrc` files with `dfgit` alias.

+Log out and back in for your new dotfiles to be loaded.

 ### Tracking dotfiles